 We are excited to welcome Peter Galea, DPM to our Practice

-Plantar fasciitis is a common foot condition that is often caused by a strain injury.
-If you are experiencing heel pain or symptoms of plantar fasciitis, contact one of our podiatrists from Geller Foot Clinic.
+Diabetic foot care is important in preventing foot ailments such as ulcers.
+If you are suffering from diabetes or have any other concerns about your feet, contact one of our podiatrists from Geller Foot Clinic.
 Our doctors can provide the care you need to keep you pain-free and on your feet.

 If you have any questions, please feel free to contact our office located in Lathrup Village, MI .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.